"Miracles

 to live near the coast.
 Evelyn died in May 2005.
 Although Roberts influence

-waned after the problems of the 1970s and 1980s, he is still recognized
+waned after the problems of the 1970s and 1980s, he was still recognized

 for his pioneering work on the "sawdust trail", television

 evangelism, and building a Christian University.
-He often appears on
+He often appeared on

 religious broadcasting networks as a recognized leader in the healing